-On an approximately 10-acre, four-block area in Miami’s Park West neighborhood, the team of SHoP Architects and West 8, led by noted developer Michael Simkins, is proposing a new special-use district that will provide the infrastructure for the future growth of creative technology industries in the city.
+A new special-use district is being proposed by the team of SHoP Architects and West 8, led by developer Michael Simkins, in Miami’s Park West neighbourhood.
+The approximately 10-acre, four-block area will provide infrastructure for the growth of creative technology industries in the city.

 The district is conceived as an urban campus, an integrated complex of mutually supportive programs including public amenities, targeted retail opportunities, indoor and outdoor spaces for community and campus gathering, performance and exhibition zones, office environments suited to the collaborative work typical of high-performing tech companies, and a variety of housing designed specifically for the generation that will be drawn to work for such companies.

 The public spaces in Miami Innovation District (MID) play a crucial role in shaping the area’s vitality, identity, and overall experience.
 These spaces cater to three different types of users- the staff and business community, the residential community, and visitors- to create a vibrant and lively public realm.